"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Saidu Yusuf, Abdulsalam Abdullah and Sadiq Ismaila.
+Saidu Yusuf, Abdulsalam Abdullah, Sadiq Ismaila.
 Effects of non-steroidal anti-inflammatory drugs (NSAIDS) aerobic exercise and combination therapy in the management of low-back pain in Kano metropolis Kano Nigeria.
-International Journal of Physical Education, Sports and Health.
-2017; 4(2): 301-304.
+Int J Phys Educ Sports Health 2017;4(2):301-304.